-- c.
-Evaluates the work performance of all DCIAA Sports Medicine athletic trainers. - d.
-Monitors, reviews, and evaluates the DCIAA Sports Medicine to determine its quality and effectiveness. - e.
-Develops procedures and working guidelines for the DCIAA Sports Medicine Athletic Trainers and the DCIAA Sports Medicine Program for consideration by the Director. - f.
-Coordinates the purchase and replacement of equipment and supplies for all Athletic Health Care facilities within DCPS. - g.
-Coordinates and assigns part-time athletic health care providers (i.e., EMTs and nurses) to provide first aid coverage at athletic events as needed. - h.
-Interacts and coordinates with outside agencies to obtain physician coverage of athletic events as mandated by District of Columbia law. - i.
-Coordinates the distribution of new materials and information from clinics, conventions, and professional journals to the DCIAA Sports Medicine athletic trainers. - j.
-Coordinates and supplies athletic health care information to coaches within DCPS. - k.
-Maintains program data and provides information as requested to the Director of Athletics. - I. Renders an immediate decision, in the absence of a physician, regarding the playing status of a student-athlete. - m.
+- a.
+Works with the Executive Director of Athletics to develop all major aspects of the DCIAA Sports Medicine for DCPS. - b.
+Monitors, reviews, and evaluates the DCIAA Sports Medicine to determine its quality and effectiveness. - c.
+Develops procedures and working guidelines for the DCIAA Sports Medicine Athletic Trainers and the DCIAA Sports Medicine Program for consideration by the Director. - d.
+Coordinates the purchase and replacement of equipment and supplies for all Athletic Health Care facilities within DCPS. - e.
+Coordinates and assigns part-time athletic health care providers (i.e., EMTs and nurses) to provide first aid coverage at athletic events as needed. - f.
+Interacts and coordinates with outside agencies to obtain physician coverage of athletic events as mandated by District of Columbia law. - g.
+Coordinates the distribution of new materials and information from clinics, conventions, and professional journals to the DCIAA Sports Medicine athletic trainers. - h.
+Coordinates and supplies athletic health care information to coaches within DCPS. - i.
+Maintains program data and provides information as requested to the Director of Athletics. - j.
+Renders an immediate decision, in the absence of a physician, regarding the playing status of a student-athlete. - k.
 Reviews and maintains copies of physical examination records of all student-athletes.

-Members and Sanctioned Sports Article 2:
+Article 2: Members and Sanctioned Sports

-2.1 MEMBERS OF DCIAA
+2.1 Members of the DCIAA